10 Tips to Make Your Bicycle Commute Easy

 4) Schedule your Commute Timings

 Most bike commuters start early in the day to avoid vehicular traffic. and similarly, leave their workplace earlier.
 Check if this works for you.
-However, travelling during early or late hours, you should make yourself visible to other vehicle drivers.
+However, traveling during early or late hours, you should make yourself visible to other vehicle drivers.
 Be sure to add fluorescent lights to your bike and maybe wear a reflective safety vest.
 Additionally, add a white light in the front and a red light on the back.

 5) Protective and Safety Gear